What to Expect

 Where you will Stay

-Located in the middle of Vava'u.
+Located near the town of Vava'u.
 You will share a home with the group.
 Each person should have a private room for sleeping, unless coming with a friend or partner.
-It may be necessary for some to share a larger room.
+It may be necessary for some to share a larger room depending on the dynamics of each group and place.
 It is not extravagant or luxurious, but it is comfortable, clean, and there will be space to clean camera gear / process photos.
 Breakfast and dinner will be held at the house most nights, and a packed lunch and snacks will be enjoyed boat side or at one of the many beautiful sandy beaches.
-You will enjoy a variety of fresh cooked meals prepared by locals Lisa and Theresa.
+You will enjoy a variety of fresh cooked meals prepared by locals.
 If you have any food allergies or intolerances, please list this on the sign up form and we will do our best to accommodate.
 You will have access to cleaning clothing, showers, and fresh coconuts!

-*Click through the photos above to view the Talau House!
+*Click through the photos above to view Spot X.

 Each day we will be meeting the captain at the docks to head out.
 There will be plenty of space for your gear whether wet or dry.
 There will be an area of shade on the boat to take shelter from the sun.
 The sun here is strong so please be aware and plan accordingly.
 There is storage for your dry gear on the boat, as well as fresh water for rinsing cameras.

-Our boat captain will be Sekona.
-He is a local Tongan who has been a captain as well as a whale guide for many years.
-Sekona will operate the boat and guide us to the areas with the whales as well as ensuring that both the whales and our crew is safe in the water.
+Our boat captain will be a local Tongan who has been a captain for many years.
+He will operate the boat and guide us to the areas with the whales as well as ensuring that both the whales and our crew is safe in the water.

 There will be lunch provided each day, which we will enjoy on the boat.
 There may be days that our captain will take us for lunch on one of the many island or have lunch at a local coral reef to explore.